Journalist of the Year Resources

 - Applicant’s adviser must be a current JEA member.

-- Applicant must be a senior in high school.
+- Applicant must be a senior in high school or equivalent for international schools.

 - To compete for a JEA scholarship, the portfolio must be a state JOY award winner.
 Students in states without a state director should submit their portfolios to the JEA director whose name will be listed under the state name.
-Students of JEA members teaching at international high schools abroad should see International at the bottom of the state directors list for the appropriate contact information.
+Applicants from outside the United States should submit their entries to JEA’s global engagement director.
+At the judges’ discretion, up to three international portfolios (with no more than one per country) may advance to the JEA competition.

 1. Candidates should complete the online application.
 Before completing, read the following: